Chilcotin War: Arrest and execution of Tsilhqot'in chiefs

-In 1864, Chief Alexis and a slave of Klattasine met with Cox and were given assurances of friendship by Cox.
+In 1864, Chief Alexis and a slave of Klattasine met with Cox and were given assurances of friendship by him.
 Tsilhqot'in chiefs believed that they were going to attend peace talks.
-The next day Klattasine, Tellot and six others arrived.
-They were arrested.
+The next day Klattasine, Tellot and six others arrived and were arrested.
 Although denied by Cox, they claimed to have been offered immunity.
 The prisoners were returned to Alexandria.
 Five of the Tsilhqot'in men (Tellot, Klattasine, Tah-pitt, Piele, and Chessus) were arrested and charged with murder.
 They were tried in September 1864 at Quesnel at a trial by jury overseen by Judge Begbie.
 In defence of their actions, Klattasine said they were waging war, not committing murder.
 The five were found guilty and sentenced to hang.
 The day they were executed is now a day of mourning in the Tsilhqot'in Nation.
-The sixth chief, Chief ʔAhan was executed a year later, on July 18th, in New Westminster.
+The sixth chief, Chief ʔAhan was executed a year later, on July 18, in New Westminster.

 The incident cost the colony about $80,000.
-A petition to the Imperial parliament to share this cost was declined.
+A petition to the Imperial Parliament to share this cost was declined.
 Donald McLean's widow was given a pension of £100 per year for five years.
 Waddington sought compensation of $50,000 from the colony, saying that his party had been given no protection.
 The colony declined, saying that none was requested, and no state could guarantee its citizens safety from murder.

 Waddington was of the view that fears of the introduction of smallpox was the cause of the unrest.
-Frederick Whymper, an artist attached to Waddington's crew, attributed the unrest to the provision of firearms to the Chilcotin at a time when they were suffering from lack of food.
+Frederick Whymper, an artist attached to Waddington's crew, attributed the unrest to the provision of firearms to the Tsilhqot'in at a time when they were suffering from lack of food.
 Judge Begbie concluded that the most important cause of the unrest was concern over title to land rather than "plunder or revenge".
 Others say that the native packers in Brewster's crew were starving while the white members of the crew were well supplied.
 There were also grievances about desecration of graves and interference with valuable spring waters.